xquery/curlpipe/README.md

 | &#62;&#62;| append output to file.|
 | =&#124;   | used to force PUT or DELETE.|

+### Parameters

-Values can be passed into curlscript
+Parameters can be passed into curlscript
 ```$bash
 > curlscript -Pname=Tommy example.cs -Pid=1
 ```